Mississippi Gulf Islands

 The new arrivals secure bunks in the Hatteras while the hometown guys joke on the dock with the shrimpers who've already finished their early morning trawling.
 You could figure the age of these men and women, like coastal oaks with their roots deep in the salt and dusted by white sand, by the big storms they've weathered.
 This marina is a small world in a small town on a coast that has endured everything.

-With three seasons of great weather, Gulf Shores and Orange Beach, Alabama, host more than their fair share of events
+Gulf Shores and Orange Beach, Alabama, host more than their fair share of events

-Mardi Gras festivals are easily accessible by recreational boat, and in many towns, that's the ideal way to experience it
+Mardi Gras festivals are easily accessible by boat, and in many towns, that's the ideal way to experience it

 If You Go: Marinas And Clubs